FranciscoGabrielMiranda/Portfolio/README.md

 * Revenue losses can be high when free cancellation options or low cost penalties apply, particularly on last-minute cancellations.
 * A dataset containing information of hotel bookings is used to build ML models to predict cancellations.
 * A logistic regression and a decision tree help to find the factors affecting bookings cancellations.
+* Cross validation and grid search were performed for both ML models.

 ![](/images/booking_case_study_image.png)
 ## [Project 3: Weather patterns](https://github.com/FranciscoGabrielMiranda/Weather_patterns)
-* Weather patterns over long periods can be clearly appreciated on plots and graphs.
+*  Data was sourced from The National Centers for Environmental Information (NCEI).
-* A dataset contains daily maximum and minimum (high-low) temperatures corresponding to 24 weather stations near Ann Arbor, Michigan, United States.
+*  Daily maximum and minimum (high-low) temperatures from 24 weather stations near Ann Arbor (Michigan, United States) was analyzed.
-* A plot showing temperatures registered in 2015 breaking the previous ten year high-low records (2005-2014).
+*  Periods of extraordinary weather conditions reveal on a scatter plot, showing temperatures registered in 2015 breaking the previous 10-year high-low records (2005-2014).
-* The dataset comes from The National Centers for Environmental Information (NCEI).

 ![](/images/weather_patterns_image_1.png)